 The techniques for driving around curves and corners are basically the same.
 In a curve or corner, the vehicle will want to go straight ahead while you want to turn.
 If you are going too fast, or if the road is slippery, the vehicle will win and you will not get around the corner or curve.
+Any speed or steering adjustments required while in the curve should be very gradual to avoid losing control of your vehicle.

 The most important part of driving a curve or corner is to slow down before you get to it.